RasaHQ/rasa/docs/tutorial_supervised.rst

    a useful bot.
 How much data you need depends on the number of actions you define, and the number of edge cases you want to support.
 But a few dozen stories is a good place to start.

-We converted the bAbI dialogue training set into the Rasa stories format, you can download the stories training data from `GitHub <https://raw.githubusercontent.com/RasaHQ/rasa_core/master/examples/restaurantbot/data/babi_stories.md>`_.
+We have converted the bAbI dialogue training set into the Rasa stories format, you can download the stories training data from `GitHub <https://raw.githubusercontent.com/RasaHQ/rasa_core/master/examples/restaurantbot/data/babi_stories.md>`_.
 Download that file, and store it in ``babi_stories.yml``.
 Here's an example conversation snippet: